- Fees: ₹ 1,852,000

 Required Skillset for Information Technology

-In a career field as competitive as the IT sector, there are certain skills which aspirants should strive to be fluent in, to prove themselves an asset to recruiters.
+In a career field as competitive as the IT sector, there are certain skills that aspirants should strive to be fluent in, to prove themselves an asset to recruiters.

 These skills include both soft and hard skills because while a thorough understanding of software and technology is paramount to success in the IT industry, communication and organizational skills ensure one’s progress up the career ladder.